 When I was in 2nd grade or so, we got from school an atlas with stickers representing landmarks and other things from all over the world.
 And one of them was with the Leaning Tower of Pisa.

-And I vividly remember that I was wondering whether I will ever get to see it in real life as I was sticking it into place.
-So years later, when I got to Piazza dei Miracoli I had an instant feeling of “wow I’m actually here!” and was really grateful and appreciative for it.
+And I vividly remember that I was wondering whether I would ever get to see it in real life as I was sticking it into place.
+So years later, when I got to Piazza dei Miracoli I had an instant feeling of “Wow I’m actually here!” and was really grateful and appreciative for it.

 But this is a highly personal experience and even though I think seeing iconic landmarks like this (despite all the popularity and the crowds) is worth it, even if you get this feeling just once in a while, I also get why some people might have found the trip kinda underwhelming.

 It goes without saying but given its fame, the area around the Leaning Tower gets pretty crowded most of the time.
 Honestly, it’s hard to even take a picture without having dozens of people in the frame.
-Not to mention the poses look kinda wild from afar :)).
+Not to mention the poses look kind of wild from afar :)).

 So either you get creative with your angles, or simply embrace all the weirdness around you and do your part at ‘supporting’ the tower as well.